compose-spec/compose-spec/spec.md

 ### ulimits

 `ulimits` overrides the default ulimits for a container.
-Specified either as an integer for a single limit or as mapping for soft/hard limits.
+It's specified either as an integer for a single limit or as mapping for soft/hard limits.

 ```yml